-Let us consider a program that given the name of a worker returns the worker's salary

-The program is

-- correct if the salary is correct for any worker - high performance if the salary is computed in a very short time - easy to use if you learn ho to use it in a short time - robust ????
+- Let us consider a program that given the name of a worker returns the worker's salary - The program is - correct if the salary is correct for any worker - high performance if the salary is computed in a very short time - easy to use if you learn ho to use it in a short time - robust ????

-Robust what happens if
+Robust .... what happens if

 - Wrong record format in the file

 - No worker with the name

 - The name is 457 characters

 - The allocated memory is smaller than expected

 - No file with the worker names

 - No file with info to compute the salary

-No disk
+- No disk ....

-How much robustness
+How much robustness ....

-It is almost impossible to define in advance any violation (this proves the weakness of enumerating badness for default allow)

-Robustness is not a 0/1 property

-A robustness measure is a continuous value in the range 0..1 and 1 is an asimptotic value

-Robustness depends upon the number of checks in the module program to discover violations before using an input or a resource
+- It is almost impossible to define in advance any violation (this proves the weakness of enumerating badness) - Robustness is not a 0/1 property - A robustness measure lies in the range 0..1 - 1 is an asimptotic values - Robustness depends upon the number of checks in the module program to discover violations before using an input or a resource